Duluth, MN 55812

 Report Suspected Breaches of Confidentiality.

-You are required by University policy to report any suspected or known HIPAA violation or other misuse of PHI to the CSD Program HIPAA Coordinator (Lynette Carlson at 218-726-6151 or firstname.lastname@example.org) or the University Privacy and Security Officer at (612) 626-5844 or email@example.com.
+You are required by University policy to report any suspected or known breach of privacy to the CSD Clinic Director.

-The Robert F. Pierce Speech-Language-Hearing Clinic in the Department of Communication Disorders at the University of Minnesota Duluth adheres to all guidelines established by the University of Minnesota to comply with the HIPAA rules.
-The central goal of these guidelines is to secure Protected Health Information (PHI) from unauthorized access and release.
+The Robert F. Pierce Speech-Language-Hearing Clinic in the Department of Communication Disorders at the University of Minnesota Duluth adheres to privacy guidelines established by the University of Minnesota.

 This information may not be released to unauthorized users in any form (e.g., orally, in written form, or electronically) without a signed formal written consent (Consent to Release Private Data).

-2. Authorized access to PHI is granted to:
+2. Authorized access toprivate health information is granted to:

 3. Unauthorized access: